samriddhi125/-MeToo-Tweets-Emotion-analysis/README.md

 ## Our Goal

-Our primary goal for this hackathon project is to [State your primary goal, whether it's solving a problem, creating awareness, or innovating in a particular domain].
-Additionally, we aim to gain valuable experience, collaborate effectively as a team, and showcase our skills and creativity.
+Our primary goal for this hackathon project is to gain better understanding of the #metoo movement and its impact on people as well as to pread awareness about Woman Empowerment, Safety and Crime Rates.
+Additionally, we aim to gain valuable experience, collaborate effectively as a team, and showcase our tech skills and creativity!

 ## Our Project